opendxl/opendxl-tie-client-python/doc/sdk/basicfirstrefexample.rst

     what will be displayed when the sample is executed.
   * Close the `"Where Has File Run"` results
   * Click on the same `file` to display its associated reputation information
-  * In the `"File Reputations Information"` page copy the `"SHA-1 Hash"` and `"MD5 Hash"` values and paste them into the sample prior to running (as shown in the example above)
+  * In the `"File Reputations Information"` page copy the `"MD5 Hash"`, `"SHA-1 Hash"`, and `"SHA-256 Hash"` values and paste them into the sample prior to running (as shown in the example above)

 Running
 *******